MuhammedAdelTaha/Personal-Website/content/articles/Better-Understanding-For-AI-Search-Algorithms/index.md

 #### Completeness
 DLS is not complete because it backtracks if it reaches a specified depth.
-The goal state may lie in the next level like in **[Figure 6]**.
+The goal state may lie in the next level like in **[Figure 7]**.

 #### Optimality
-The DLS is not optimal for the same reasons in DFS.
+DLS is not optimal for the same reasons in DFS.

 #### Time Complexity
 Same as DFS, but with depth (d) (the maximum depth).